 As CNBC states, An NBC News report in November 2019 found that Mina Chang, the Deputy Assistant Secretary at the Office of Conflict and Stability Operations of the State Department, embellished her resume and made misleading claims about her professional background, including by creating a fake Time magazine cover with her name on it.
 A week later, she resigned.

 Construction Workers Most Likely To Lie

-In one case, a candidate lied about having a degree and actually had an opportunity, to tell the truth, and keep their job.
+In one case, a candidate lied about having a degree and had an opportunity, to tell the truth and keep their job.
 Unfortunately, they didn’t come clean and were let go.
-In another case, a candidate was not forthright regarding why they left their last job.
+In another case, a candidate was not forthright regarding why they left their last post.
 It was subsequently determined that they were let go instead of leaving on their own.
 Again, they had an opportunity, to tell the truth, but decided against it and were removed from the process.